 First, let’s take a more in-depth look at these non-surgical options that back pain sufferers typically try before considering surgery for a herniated disc.

 Conservative options for a herniated disc

 “The first order of business in herniated disc treatment is called conservative therapy,” said U.S. News & World Report.
-“You’ll begin with simply avoiding the positions and activities that bring on pain.
+“You’ll begin with simply avoiding the positions and activities that bring on the pain.
 Now, this doesn’t mean you’ll lie still.
 Rather, you’ll likely be given a set of exercises to perform that can help reduce pain while simultaneously strengthening the spine.
 Anti-inflammatory medication is also usually prescribed to help reduce the irritation of the nerves surrounding the herniated disc.
 Depending on your precise diagnosis and health history, the medication prescribed can range from over-the-counter options if the pain is mild-moderate to cortisone injections if the pain is more severe.
 Often, these conservative options are enough to relieve herniated disc symptoms within a few weeks.”

 A Physical Therapy program can also be beneficial and is something that is often prescribed by doctors before seriously considering surgery.
 Physical therapy may include massage and a combination of hot and cold treatments.